Ballpenjs/Ballpen.js/README.md

 </p>

 ## Description
-**Ballpen.js** is a lightweight, plugin based mvvm developing framework ready for building flexible web apps.
+**Ballpen.js** is an advanced, plugin based mvvm developing framework ready for building flexible web apps.
 It's very easy to use, and you can get it into your work only after a few minutes's quick learning.

 ## Installation